-A secondary lithium battery performs similarly to other battery chemistries in that it powers other devices (this is called discharging) and then needs to be charged so you can use it again.
+A secondary lithium battery performs similarly to other primary batteries and their various chemistries in that it powers other devices (this is called discharging), but then can be charged so you can use it again.
 If you are looking for a full breakdown of the differences between SLA (sealed lead acid) and Lithium batteries, you can read about it here.
-This blog will delve deeper into lithium cells and their configurations, what they mean in practical applications, and how the construction of a lithium battery better aligns it to perform for specific applications.
+This blog will delve deeper into lithium cells, their configurations, what they mean in practical applications, and how the construction of a lithium battery better aligns it to perform for specific applications.

 LITHIUM CELL FORM FACTOR

-When you take off the top of a lithium battery, you’ll first notice the individual cells and a circuit board of some kind.
-There are three types of cells that are used in lithium batteries – cylindrical, prismatic, and pouch cells.
+When you take off the top of a lithium battery pack, you’ll first notice the individual cells and a circuit board of some kind.
+There are three types of cells that are used in lithium batteries: cylindrical, prismatic, and pouch cells.
 For the purpose of this blog, all cells are lithium iron phosphate (LiFePO4) and 3.2 volts (V).

 CYLINDRICAL LITHIUM CELLS

 A cylindrical cell looks most like what you think of with a traditional household battery – like a AA battery – and that is exactly where this form factor drew it’s inspiration for shape when they first came to market in the mid-1990s.
 Cylindrical lithium cells come in different widths and lengths, varying amp-hours and as energy or power cells.
 These types of cells can be used for large and small battery packs of varying capacities and voltages.
 However, cylindrical cells are most ideal for applications like smaller Ah batteries, power tools, drones, children’s toys, and medical equipment where space is limited and weight is a factor in overall performance.